Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 In contrast, the Hi-C method provides information about 3D genome structure by identifying long range chromatin interactions on a genome-wide scale.
-These data are often used to study genome architecture such as chromosome territories, segregation of open and closed chromatin and chromatin structure.
+These data are often used to study aspects of genome architecture such as chromosome territories, topological domains, open/closed compartments and chromatin structure.

 Data from both technologies enable the study of physical interactions between pairs of genomic regions.
 The InteractionSet package provides classes